tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Alvarez-Melis, David, and Tommi S. Jaakkola.
 "A causal framework for explaining the predictions of black-box sequence-to-sequence models." _arXiv preprint arXiv:1707.01943_ (2017).***

-* ***Artelt, André, and Barbara Hammer.
-"Convex Density Constraints for Computing Plausible Counterfactual Explanations." _arXiv preprint arXiv:2002.04862_ (2020).***
-	- Proposed and studied a formal denition of plausible counterfactual explanations.
-In this denition we proposed to add density constraints to the optimization problem for computing counterfactual explanations to ensure that the resulting counterfactual is plausible in the given data domain.
-	- **Kernel density estimation** (**KDE**) is a [non-parametric](https://en.wikipedia.org/wiki/Non-parametric_statistics "Non-parametric statistics") way to [estimate](https://en.wikipedia.org/wiki/Density_estimation "Density estimation") the [probability density function](https://en.wikipedia.org/wiki/Probability_density_function "Probability density function") of a [random variable](https://en.wikipedia.org/wiki/Random_variable "Random variable")
 * ***Bertossi, Leopoldo, et al. "Causality-based Explanation of Classification Outcomes." _arXiv preprint arXiv:2003.06868_ (2020).***
 	- Dene the explanation problem for a black-box classier.
 	- Introduce RESP, a black-box explanation score based on causality.